 1. Arrange rubber bands around the glass jar.
 You can add as many as you like.
 I had some of my rubber bands going in angles to add interest to the design.

-2. Spread newspaper to protect work area.
-I recommend to spray paint outside in a well ventilated area.
+2. Spread newspaper to protect the work area.
+I recommend spraying paint outside in a well-ventilated area.

 3. Shake paint can very well before using

 4. Apply a nice even coat of spray paint to all areas of glass.
 Do not hold can to close to glass or too long in one spot.
 If you do this, your paint will begin to drip.
 Let dry for 15 to 30 minutes.
-Reapply spray paint for second coat.
-Allow to dry for 1 hour.
+Reapply spray paint for a second coat.
+Allow drying for 1 hour.